Continuous Integration and Deployment for Dynamics 365 CRM with Azure DevOps Pipelines

 Please refer to the screenshot below

-Update the pipeline name to align with your project’s naming conventions or requirements, ensuring clarity and ease of identification.
+Update the pipeline name to match your project’s naming conventions so it’s easy to identify later.

 Azure DevOps Pipelines

-Search for Power Platform tasks to verify their availability, as shown below.
+Search for Power Platform tasks to ensure the required tasks are available.

 Azure DevOps Pipelines

-Add the Power Platform Tool Installer to your pipeline.
+Add the Power Platform Tool Installer task to your pipeline.

 Azure DevOps Pipelines

-Add the Power Platform Export Solution task as one of the steps in your pipeline configuration.
+Add the Power Platform Export Solution task to the pipeline.

 Azure DevOps Pipelines

-Rename the display name and then click on Manage within the Service Connection settings.
+Rename the display name if required and click Manage under Service Connection settings.

 Azure DevOps Pipelines